chaosprint/dattorro-vst-rs/README.md

 ### Step 2

-Run the following commands from your Mac's terminal:
+Run the following commands from your Mac's Terminal:

 - `git clone https://github.com/chaosprint/dattorro-vst-rs.git`
 - `cd dattorro-vst-rs`
 - `sudo zsh scripts/build.sh`

+On Windows:

+- Run `cargo build --release` on Terminal
+- Copy `target/release/dattorro_vst_rs.dll` to your VST plugin folder

 If everything goes well, then you are ready to go.